- See the Olympic Region Weekly Construction and Traffic Update report for current impacts to traffic.

 What is the project timeline?

 This project is currently in the design phase.
-Construction is scheduled to begin in fall 2013.
+Construction is scheduled to begin in spring 2015.
+Once construction begins, the project will take two years to complete.

 |Financial Data for PIN 300344D